Code-Institute-Submissions/iron_butterfly/README.md

     DEPLOYMENT

         As the website was being built and also down to personal work issues (full time employed, high level of overtime), commits were spread out over time.
-Therefore, heavy and long coding work was carried out when not working and then commits were made.
-GitHUb is up to dates and has been viewed by my mentor.
+Therefore, heavy and long coding work was carried out when time off permitted and the commits were made.
+GitHUb is up to date and has been viewed by my mentor.

     CREDITS